didsomeonecloneme/didsomeonecloneme.github.io/_docs/webhooks.md

 tags: [webhook]
 ---

-For our Premium features, we provide webhooks.
+For our Premium and Enterprise users, we provide webhooks.
 This allows you to write all the detections to a external system.
 For example a SIEM environment.
 Our webhooks send JSON via a POST-request to the provided URL.
 The table below shows all fields that are available via our webhook:

 | Key   |      Value      |
 |----------|:-------------|